espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - Approach 2 is that Provisioner can configure the unicast address of spray node to the smoke alarm.
 When high smoke concentration is detected, smoke alarm can use send messages to the spray node with the spray node's unicast address as the destination address.

-2.18 Is gateway a must for nodes communication?
+2.18 Is Gateway a Must for Nodes Communication?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Situation 1: nodes only communicate within the mesh network.
 In this situation, no gateway is need.
 ESP-BLE-MESH network is a flooded network, messages in the network have no fixed paths, and nodes can communicate with each other freely.

     - Situation 2: if users want to control the nodes remotely, for example turn on some nodes before getting home, then a gateway is needed.

-2.19 When will the IV Update procedure be performed?
+2.19 When Will the IV Update Procedure Be Performed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     IV Update procedure would be performed once sequence number of messages sent detected by the bottom layer of node reached a critical value.

-2.20 How to perform IV Update procedure?
+2.20 How to Perform IV Update Procedure?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Nodes can perform IV Update procedure with Secure Network Beacon.